James De Lancey (loyalist): Nova Scotia

 He resigned from his seat on the council in 1801 due to poor health.
 A slave owner, he was thwarted by Richard John Uniacke in his efforts to have slavery legally recognized in Nova Scotia.

 Personal life

-In 1784, he married Martha Tippett (1760–1837), the daughter of William Tippett and Martha (née Hunt) Tippett.
-Together, they were the parents of 10 children, six sons and four daughters, including:
+In 1784, he married Martha Tippett, the daughter of William Tippett and Martha (née Hunt) Tippett.
+Together, they had six sons and four daughters.